 There is not a rehearsal for the Commencement Ceremony.
 Graduation candidates should arrive 30-45 minutes prior to the Commencement Ceremony and should enter at the rotunda on the east end of the Activity Center.
 Upon arrival, line up according to the number printed in the corners of your Walking Card.
 Please come already dressed in the proper Graduation Regalia.

-Your name will appear in the Commencement Ceremony program exactly the way you entered it on your graduation application or in Orion when you applied online.
-Please make sure you change your name by the deadline on the Countdown to Commencement Flyer .
+Your primary name in Galaxy will appear in the Commencement Ceremony program.
+Please make sure you change your name by the deadline on the Academic Calendar for the term.

 Each Commencement Ceremony lasts approximately 1.5 to 2 hours.